 He said that whereas experienced boaters can get through one gate without making contact — if this becomes seen as normal practice less skilled boaters will, unfortunately, try to do the same and over time the lock gates will suffer.

-fixed in position so that it cannot be used.
+One of the bottom gates on Lock 46, fixed in position so that it cannot be used.
+Picture by Bob Naylor |

 A P Herbert Lock (46) above the Caen Hill Flight and just before Prison Bridge in Devizes will be closed from Tuesday 5 April until Thursday 14 April to have the bottom gates replaced.
 These gates have had extensive plating work to try to keep them in service but the wood is in such a poor state that they are now beyond 'patching up'.